Little Bay

 Little Bay has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
-Key projects are Jennifer St, Little Bay; 27 Jennifer Street, Little Bay; Little Bay Beach Emergency Access Path; and Meriton Little Bay Development.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects likely to impact the region.
+Notable projects include Jennifer St, Little Bay, 27 Jennifer Street, Little Bay, Little Bay Beach Emergency Access Path, and Meriton Little Bay Development.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.